DirectOutput/DirectOutput/Documentation/65_Output Controllers.md

 ==========
 \section outputcontrollers_introduction Introduction

-Output controllers are devices like the Ledwiz or maybe your own Arduino invention controlling one or several physical outputs in a cabinet.
+Output controllers are devices like the Ledwiz or maybe your own Arduino or Raspberry PI invention controlling one or several physical outputs in a cabinet.

 \image html OutputControllerArchitecture.png